Author – Rohan Biswas

 - Reduce the use of hazardous materials in manufacturing computing devices

 - Maximize energy efficiency during the product’s lifetime

 - Promote the recyclability or biodegradability of unusable products and factory waste

 Green computing can be anything from efficient algorithms, proper utilization of resources, abstraction of computer resources, power management, energy-efficient display options to electronic waste recycling, computer reuse, online storage of data (replacing hard disks), energy-efficient LCD monitors, telecommuting, etc.

 In India, green computing has not yet had a major impact, even though it has been a topic of keen interest and research among scholars.
 Many papers have been published in international journals regarding green computing by Indian scientists, but little application can be seen in practice.
 There has been no special course dedicated to green computing in Indian universities, though recently, some of them have added green computing as a part of the curriculum.

 Proper regulations should be implemented by government laws to establish certain standards.
 Efficient storage of data should be made the norm for large corporate houses.
-Large data centres, for example, may adopt alternate methods like using renewable energy.
+Large data centers, for example, may adopt alternate methods like using renewable energy.
 Air conditioning has become a necessity to keep the servers cool.
-As we know, air-conditioners are a major source of chloro-fluoro-carbons (CFCs) which contribute to global warming and deplete the protective ozone layer.
+As we know, air-conditioners are a major source of pollution that contributes to global warming.
 Innovative ideas like using mineral oil-based cooling systems can be tried out wherever possible.
-Incentives must be given to companies that adopt.
+Incentives must be given to companies that adopt them.